ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   primitive data, namely numbers and text strings as well as the special values null, true, and false.
-  {{-json}} focuses on the textual representation of JSON values and doesn't define the value abstraction assumed here.
+  {{-json}} focuses on the textual representation of JSON values and doesn't fully define the value abstraction assumed here.

 Member:
 : A name/value pair in an object.
 (A member is not itself a value.)